v-i-s-h/DiscretePredictors.jl/docs/src/man/guide.md

   predict( p::Predictor{SymbolType} )

-  Returns a disctionary of Dict{SymbolType,Float64} with probabilities of next symbol.
+  Returns a dictionary of Dict{SymbolType,Float64} with probabilities of next symbol.

      Examples
     ==========